KarchinLab/SVCFit/README.md

 the structural variant cellular fraction (SVCF) of inversions, deletions and tandem duplications.
 SVCFit is designed to run in an R environment.

+All open access data used in this research can be freely downloaded [here](https://doi.org/10.17632/bwzb6n3xbc.1).

+Protected data can be requested from European Genome-phenome Archive (EGAD00001001343) and the script used to create the mixtures is available at https://github.com/mcmero/SVclone_Rmarkdown/blob/master/make_insilico_mixtures.sh \[1\].

 ## Installation

 Within an R environment, SVCFit can be installed from